 Opportunity driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Change in precipitation extremes and droughts The agricultural industry, in which ICL operates, is influenced by local weather conditions.
-Storms, long dryness periods, floods and extreme temperature changes could affect the agricultural product quality and its quantity, resulting in higher fertilizer usage per acre and therefore increased sales.
-One of the expected main effects of climate change is the increase in frequency of extreme events such as harsher and/or longer droughts, which naturally leads to loss of crops.
-If a country experiences a dramatic change in crops Increased demand for existing products/services >6 years Indirect (Client) About as likely as not Low Potential financial implications of this opportunity are the additional revenues from sales of fertilizers to the specific regions as a result of the change in climate patterns.
-These financial implications are very much dependent on the type of products and markets involved.
-For instance, a 1% added rise in fertilizers sales would result in an added income of of approximately 34 million dollars (according to 2013 figures).
-ICL continues to explore new opportunities in developing markets, and expands its global position to benefit from any direct opportunity arising in this field (change in climate patterns).
-ICL's vast distribution of customers around the world enhances its ability to benefit from this opportunity and the magnitude of the opportunity.
-There are no significant costs associated with managing this opportunity.
-The relevant marketing costs are included in the company's total selling and marketing costs (including shipping), which were approx. \$850 Million at 2013, but are not considered a significant part in these costs.
+Storms, long dryness periods, floods and extreme temperature changes could affect the agricultural product quality and its quantity, resulting in higher fertilizer Increased demand for existing products/services >6 years Indirect (Client) About as likely as not Low Potential financial implications of this opportunity are the additional revenues from sales of fertilizers to the specific regions as a result of the change in climate patterns.
+These financial implications are very much dependent on the type of ICL continues to explore new opportunities in developing markets, and expands its global position to benefit from any direct opportunity arising in this field (change in climate patterns).
+ICL's vast distribution of customers around the world enhances There are no significant costs associated with managing this opportunity.
+The relevant marketing costs are included in the company's total selling and marketing costs (including shipping), which were approx. \$839 Million at 2014, but are not considered a